The nation’s oldest continuously inhabited residential street

 Elfreth’s Alley Museum

-Located in the only homes open to the public year-round, the Elfreth’s Alley Museum offers visitors guided tours and gifts.
-The tour, which tells the story of two dressmakers who ran a sewing business at Elfreth’s Alley, cost $5 for adults ($12 for families), $2 for children 6-12 and is free for children under 6.
+Located in the only homes open to the public year round, the Elfreth’s Alley Museum offers visitors guided tours and gifts.
+The tour, which tells the story of two dressmakers who ran a sewing business at Elfreth’s Alley, costs $5 per person.

-Residents open their homes to the public only twice a year, during December’s “Deck the Alley”, and June’s Fete Day.
+Residents open their homes to the public only twice a year, during the aforementioned “Deck the Alley”, and June’s Fete Day.

-For more on Elfreth’s Alley, visit their official website below.
+For more information on Elfreth’s Alley, click the button below.